Perry, Elissa L. (ep248)Skip to content Skip to main navigation

 - B.S., Trinity College

-- The role of personal characteristics (e.g., age, generational membership, gender, race, disability) in human resource judgments, organizational behavior, and employment outcomes
+- The role of age, generational membership and other demographic characteristics (e.g., sex, race, disability) in human resource decision making, organizational behavior, and employment outcomes

 - Diversity training and sexual harassment awareness training